 costs exceed the "retainer" or "stated minimum fee".
 Flat fees are never quoted.

-BUT DO I REALLY NEED AN ATTORNEY FOR A PATERNITY?
+BUT DO I REALLY NEED AN ATTORNEY FOR DIVORCE?

-There are books and "packets" available in many states that purport to enable an individual to handle legal
+There are books and "divorce packets" available in many states that purport to enable an

-Now that you have read the information, an experienced legal assistant or an attorney will now interview you.
+Now that you have read the information, a trained legal assistant or an attorney will now

 If you are unable to retain the services of a private attorney, you can contact the